sanju2/makeOCR/README.md

 ## Specification
 The source code for this is located in ./source.
 We merely use $ pyinstaller makeOCR.py to generate the makeOCR.exe executable.
+This script works with tesseract with no special parameters added.
+This means English is the default language, but you can change that at the source file.

 ## Installation
 ### Prerequisite